full title · Given in various editions as

 John Claggart - The master-at-arms of

-the Bellipotent, an office equivalent to chief of police on board the
+Bellipotent, an office equivalent to chief of police on board the

 ship.
 Behind his back, the crew refers to Claggart with the derogatory nickname